 Chautauqua is as iconic a Boulder monument to some as the Flatirons it sits below.
 Learn all about Boulder’s Chautauqua in our latest collaboration with the Museum of Boulder.
 The Word “Chautauqua” Chautauqua, like all of Boulder and Colorado, was once indigenous land.
 The tribes that traditionally occupied Boulder are Cheyenne, Ute and Arapaho.
 The word,

 In honor of Pride Month, our friends at the Museum of Boulder interviewed Glenda Russell, a psychologist and researcher who has been working to understand and write about Boulder’s LGBTQ history for many decades.
 Below is an excerpt from that interview.
-You can learn more from Glenda and others who were there to help shape
+You came to Boulder in 1970.
+What was it like for LGBTQ+ people here

 Boulderites have been cooling down at pools for decades, but do you know the history of all these watering holes?
 Check out these historic Boulder pool photos provided by our friends at Museum of Boulder and the Carnegie Library for Local History.
 Scott Carpenter Pool One of Boulder’s largest public pools is named after our